dvdmtw98/blog/Post Vault/articles/2023-03-19-regex-demystified.md

 #### Password Validation

-We are working on the frontend of the same application from the last exercise this time we want to validate a password and following company policy, we need to ensure that the password is at least 12 characters long and can contain alphanumeric characters along with a few special symbols (can assume any 4-5 special characters).
+We are working on the front end of the same application from the last exercise this time we want to validate a password and following company policy, we need to ensure that the password is at least 12 characters long and can contain alphanumeric characters along with a few special symbols (can assume any 4-5 special characters).
 Additionally, at least one uppercase, lowercase, digit and special character must be used.

 [Password Validation Regex - regex101](https://regex101.com/r/7lnV3N/1)